duraidfakhoury/mothea3_app/README.md

 A few resources to get you started if this is your first Flutter project:

+this project is using the Easy localization for translation to re genrate the file run the commands in the terminal
+-  flutter pub run easy_localization:generate
+-  flutter pub run easy_localization:generate -f keys -o locale_keys.g.dart

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)